 To qualify for a degree apprenticeship you will need to be employed in a relevant job for a minimum of 30 hours per week and your employer will need to agree to you enrolling onto the course.

 As an apprentice you will not pay any tuition fees; this is paid for by your employer.

 The route to a degree apprenticeship at Kingston University is through a levy-paying employer therefore you must already be employed by a company or organisation that is a levy paying member of the scheme.

-The duration of individual degree apprenticeship programme is outlined within the approved standards and this include academic learning to develop underpinning knowledge for development of profession skills and behaviours, known as 20 per cent off-the-job training.
+The duration of an individual degree apprenticeship programme is outlined within the approved standards.
+This includes academic learning to develop underpinning knowledge for development of professional skills and behaviours, known as 20% off-the-job training.

 Kingston University's strong focus on teaching excellence and industry focused learning prepare apprentices to develop the professional competences for enhanced employability and progression.
 Our collaboration with industry experts has given us the required expertise and experience to develop and deliver degree apprenticeships that combine the academic qualification together with on the job training for developing skills, knowledge and behaviour relevant to occupational profile.

 We work closely with trailblazer groups, local businesses and professional bodies for successful delivery of degree apprenticeships as per the approved standards.

 Our academic and student support includes personal tutor, academic skills centres and student support services such as advice on money, healthcare and childcare support.